phalcon/blog/data/posts/2016/07/2016-07-22-phalcon-3-0-0-released.md

 $response->send();
 ```

-- Added ability to spoof HTTP request method
+##### Added ability to spoof the HTTP request method.
+Most browsers do not support sending `PUT` and `DELETE` requests via the method attribute in an HTML form.
+If the `X-HTTP-Method-Override` header is set, and if the method is a `POST`, then it is used to determine the 'real' intended HTTP method.
+The `_method` request parameter can also be used to determine the HTTP method, but only if `setHttpMethodParameterOverride(true)` has been called.
+By including a `_method` parameter in the query string or parameters of an HTTP request, Phalcon will use this as the method when matching routes.
+Forms automatically include a hidden field for this parameter if their submission method is not GET or POST.

-- Added support of `CONNECT`, `TRACE` and `PURGE`  HTTP methods
+##### Added support of `CONNECT`, `TRACE` and `PURGE`  HTTP methods.
+- `CONNECT`: A variation of HTTP tunneling when the originating request is behind a HTTP proxy server.
+With this mechanism, the client first requests the HTTP proxy server to forward the TCP connection to the final endpoint.
+The HTTP proxy server then establishes the connection on behalf of the client.
+- `TRACE`: A method used for debugging which echoes input back to the user.
+Note that this method is dangerous, since it introduces a risk whereby an attacker could steal information such as cookies and possibly server credentials.
+- `PURGE`: Although not defined in the HTTP RFCs, some HTTP servers and caching systems implement this method and use it to purge cached data.

-- Refactored `Phalcon\Http\Request::getHttpHost`.
+##### Refactored `Phalcon\Http\Request::getHttpHost`.
 Now it always returns the hostname or empty an string.
 Optionally validates and cleans host name [GI:2573][GPR:11921]
-- Renamed `Phalcon\Http\Request::isSoapRequest` to `Phalcon\Http\Request::isSoap` and `Phalcon\Http\Request::isSecureRequest` to `Phalcon\Http\Request::isSecure`.
+##### Renamed `Phalcon\Http\Request::isSoapRequest` to `Phalcon\Http\Request::isSoap` and `Phalcon\Http\Request::isSecureRequest` to `Phalcon\Http\Request::isSecure`.
 Left the originals functions as aliases and marked them deprecated.

-CAUTION: Any references to `isSoapRequest` need to be renamed to `isSoap`.
+> **CAUTION**: Any references to `isSoapRequest` need to be renamed to `isSoap`.
 Any references to `isSecureRequest` need to be renamed to `isSecure`.

 Old way:
 ```php
 public function testAction()